Thank you for your interest in becoming a part of the Track Night Team!

 The Event Lead leads the on-site team before, during, and after events and sets the Track Night tone of providing a friendly, comfortable, and welcoming opportunity for enthusiasts to drive on track.
 They will work with event staff, track staff, and local SCCA regions to operate safely and within SCCA, track, and local standards.
 They ensure that the on-site team is effectively facilitating a fantastic experience for our participants.

-The manager should keep the event running smoothly and on time while adjusting for any incident or customer service needs.
-Before the event day, the manager will keep track of any pressing registration issues and communicate with the national SCCA staff about needs and equipment inventory.
+The Lead should keep the event running smoothly and on time while adjusting for any incident or customer service needs.
+Before the event day, the Lead will keep track of any pressing registration issues and communicate with the national SCCA staff about needs and equipment inventory.
 After the event, they will send in required tech forms and waivers.
 Event Leads will arrive at the track with plenty of time to lead setup and stay until the track is cold, all equipment is safely stored, and participants and staff are heading out.

 The Admin is the first person to welcome participants to Track Night.
 Using a laptop or tablet, the Admin checks drivers into our online system, ensures that they sign the necessary waivers, and gives the participant the required materials.
 They will also collect completed tech forms, hand out tech stickers, and help attendees with any issues or questions they might have.
 They can use other TNIA staff as resources during the check-in process to answer questions or take tech sheets and check helmets.